Your home must be fit to live in. It must be safe, warm, and dry. Your landlord must make repairs in a reasonable time.

 Your landlord’s responsibilities

-The law says that your landlord is responsible for repairs to the exterior and structure of your home.
-This includes:
+Even if the conditions are not so bad, your landlord is responsible for repairs to the exterior and structure of your home.
+This applies to all Assured Shorthold Tenancies, and includes:

 - stairs and bannisters